« Protect email address from spam botsHow to make a PHP calendar »

 shows 20 records sorted again by name but this time it will start from the 50th record.

-So basically in this clause (LIMIT start, count) ‘start’ specify the starting record and ‘count’ specifies how many records to show.
+So basically in this clause (LIMIT start, count) "start" specify the starting record and "count" specifies how many records to show.

-Next thing to do is to make a PHP file called pagination.php which will show the first 20 records from our table.
+Next thing to do is to make a PHP file called index.php which will show the first 20 records from our table.
 The code below selects and then prints the data in a table.

 <?php